sondregronas/turtleconverter/README.md

 # Also generates a static/turtleconvert/ folder with the necessary assets (javascripts, stylesheets, css)
 ```

-Sections is useful if you want to include the markdown file in a template, and want to separate the head and body of the
+Sections is useful if you want to include the markdown file in a template, and want to separate the head
-file.
+and body of the file.

-## Custom Template for the results
+## Overrides folder

-Feel free to change the `overrides` folder or `mkdocs.yml` file to customize the template - you can add as many mkdocs
+Feel free to fork & change the `overrides` folder or `mkdocs.yml` file to customize the template - you
-plugins as you want, as long as they are added to the pyproject.toml file before installing the package.
-Note: the
+can add as many mkdocs plugins as you want, as long as they are added to the pyproject.toml file before
+installing the package.

-colors are defined in `overrides/turtleconvert.html`.
+Note: the colors are defined in `overrides/turtleconvert.html`.

+## Custom Template for HTML rendering

-Optionally you can also pass a custom template to the `mdfile_to_html` and `mdfile_to_sections` functions.
+You may also pass a custom template to the renderer by passing them to the function as an argument like so:

 ```py
 html = mdfile_to_html("test.md", template="custom_template.html")  # alternatively you can use a Path object
 ```

-[example_override.html](example_override.html) is an example of a custom template that can be used during conversion,
+[example_override.html](example_override.html) is an example of a custom template that can be used during
-though creating your own with jinja2 using the `mdfile_to_sections` function is the intended use.
-Note that mkdocs will
+conversion, **<ins>though creating your own with jinja2 using the results from `mdfile_to_sections()` is
-always generate a h1 tag with the title of the markdown file, so you should not include a h1 tag in your custom
+the projects intended usecase</ins>**.
+Note that mkdocs will always generate a h1 tag with the title of
+the markdown file, so you should not include a h1 tag in your custom template.
-template.

 ## Issues

-- Images might require a workaround - they will be relative to the markdown file, and not in a static folder as they may
-  need to be - **this script does not move/copy any images!!**
+- Image paths remain relative to the markdown file - **this script does not move/copy any images!!**
-- The converter only allows for one markdown file at a time, which is a bit inefficient, but within the scope of the
+- The converter only allows for one markdown file at a time, which is a _bit_ inefficient (but within
-  project
+the scope of the project)